svalinn/IsogeomGenerator/README.md

       generate_isogeom moab -lf my_database/levelfile -db my_database -g geom1.h5m

-* Generate a geometry from a database located in 'my_isogeom/', read the level info from a file called 'levelinfo', mutliply all data by a factor of 2e4, and save the file as 'my_isogeom.vtk' in a new folder called 'output_folder/':
+* Generate a geometry from a database located in `my_isogeom/`, read the level info from a file called `levelinfo`, mutliply all data by a factor of 2e4, and save the file as `my_isogeom.vtk` in a new folder called `output_folder/`:

       generate_isogeom moab -db my_isogeom/ -lf levelinfo -n 2e4 -g my_isogeom.vtk -sp output_folder/